Bernhard Bästlein: Switch to the Communist Party

 As the left wing of the USPD merged with the Communist Party of Germany (KPD), Bästlein and his wife joined the KPD.
 In March 1921, Bästlein was elected to the Hamburgische Bürgerschaft, the legislature of Hamburg.
 At that time, decisions urged by the Communist International, caused the KPD to incite unrest in Saxony and the Ruhr region.
 A general strike was called in Hamburg on 21 March 1921 and Bästlein went to the demonstration on the wharfs against Blohm + Voss.
 There were fights with the police and after the demonstration, Bästlein found himself wanted by the police on charges of "conspiracy to commit high treason.

 Bästlein fled to Petrograd (now St. Petersburg) and worked as an editor, lecturer and teacher at the KPD school in Moscow, where his wife joined him.
 The two were able to take part in the IV World Congress of the Communist International in December 1922.
 An amnesty in Germany led to the couple's return in January 1923.
 Their first child was born in 1924 but died shortly after birth.

 From 1923 to 1930, Bästlein worked as an editor at several KPD newspapers in Dortmund, Hagen, Wuppertal, Remscheid and Solingen.
 He was forced to appear in court several times for "press offenses" and once on a charge of high treason, but having learned in the interim about law regarding political offenses, he chose to defend himself, which he did successfully.
 In 1929, he was editor-in-chief of the Bergische Arbeiterstimme in Solingen and he became the KPD deputy district leader in Düsseldorf.
 In 1930, he became the district leader in Cologne.
 In 1930, Bästlein received only a small stipend, so small that he and his wife had to sublet from members of the party.
-The following year, in February 1931, Bästlein became the Political Secretary of the middle Rhine district of the KPD and for the first time received enough salary to live on.
+The following year, in February 1931, Bästlein became the Political Leader of the Middle Rhine district of the KPD and for the first time received enough salary to live on.
 In April 1932, Bästlein was elected to the Landtag of Prussia and his second child was born, a son.